nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API sets and element on the `Object` passed in.
+This API sets an element on the `Object` passed in.

 #### napi_get_element
 <!-- YAML